oniyukii/anxiety/scenes/act4.md

 hong({ normal:"one_up" });
 ```

-b: Vedi il bicchiere non al 99% vuoto, ma all'1% pieno??You're seeing the glass as not 99% empty, but 1% full?
+b: Non vedi il bicchiere 99% vuoto, ma lo vedi 1% pieno??You're seeing the glass as not 99% empty, but 1% full?

 `bb({ eyes:"normal" });`

-h: Che è pur sempre meglio di niente se stai morendo di sete in un deserto.Which is still worth something if you're stranded in the desert.
+h: Che è meglio di niente se stai morendo di sete in un deserto.Which is still worth something if you're stranded in the desert.

 `bb({ eyes:"closed" });`